New to The Street TV / Newsmax TV Announces its Eight Interviews on This Week's TV Broadcast, Episode #386, September 18, 2022, 10-11 AM ET

 4).
 Metaverse – CEEK VR's (CRYPTO: $CEEK) ($CEEK) interview with Mary Spio, CEO/Founder.

 7).
-Mikra Cellular Sciences' (a division of Lifeist Wellness, Inc.) (TSXV: LFST) (FRANKFURT: M5B) (OTCMKTS: NXTTF) interview with Faraaz Jamal, CEO, Mikra Cellular Sciences & COO, Lifeist Wellness, Inc.
+Mikra Cellular Sciences' (a division of Lifeist Wellness, Inc.) LFST (FRANKFURT: M5B) NXTTF interview with Faraaz Jamal, CEO, Mikra Cellular Sciences & COO, Lifeist Wellness, Inc.

 8).
-“The Sekur Privacy & Sekur Security Segment” interview with internet privacy expert Mr. Alain Ghiai, CEO, Sekur Private Data Ltd. (OTCQX: SWISF) (CSE: SKUR) (FRA: GDT0) (Sekur®).
+"The Sekur Privacy & Sekur Security Segment" interview with internet privacy expert Mr. Alain Ghiai, CEO, Sekur Private Data Ltd. SWISF SKUR GDT (Sekur®).

 New to The Street TV's Host Jane King welcomes back Sharif El-Gamal, Chief Executive Officer at Soho Properties.
 From the Nasdaq Marketplace studio, Sharif informs Jane and viewers about his Company's new investment vehicle, the "New York City Structure Finance Fund" ("Fund").
 The Fund's investment fundamentals help investors currently frustrated with the current illiquidity in the equity markets.
 Fully collateralized, the Fund has a 12% annual return from real-estate holdings.
 Sharif, with over 20 years of experience in real estate, says the Fund focuses on excellent NYC Manhattan properties that allow an investor to get involved in a secure debt position with hard assets, real-estate.
 The Fund will look at all real-estate opportunities, but it likes to look at residential and hospitality assets.
 With 3rd party valuations from some of the best in the world who determine real-estate values, the Fund looks at a net Loan-to-Value (LTV) ratio up to 75%.
 Sharif explains that if a property has a $100M valuation, the Fund will participate up to $75M.
 The capital markets dried up after the recent downturn in the investment markets and overall permission from investors and governmental organizations.
 Banks and other financial institutions are not loaning money.
 Sharif sees a massive opportunity with the Fund, where investors can participate in NYC real-estate, a hard-asset class, and get a good investment return on collateralized holdings.
 NYC has some of the best real-estate in the world.
 Any accredited investor can get involved; visit the website, https://sohoproperties.com/.
 A Soho Properties Capital Markets Associate will reach out to those interested.
 The on-screen QR code is available during the show; download or visit Soho Properties - https://sohoproperties.com/.